The Spark Coffee bolsters Speedway community during Month of May

 The Spark builds community for race fans

 SPEEDWAY, Ind.
-(WISH) — The Spark Coffee is located on the corner of 14th and Main Street in Speedway, Ind.
+(WISH) — The Spark Coffee is located on the corner of 14th and Main Street in Speedway.
 Though it’s known for its quality roasts and treats, it’s just as known for its role as a community builder.

 People from all over the world travel to the small town each year to attend the race.
 According to The Spark’s Owner and Operator Jeff Shields, the coffee shop is often one of their first stops.